 While the state was overwhelmingly Protestant, we lived in a city that was, to my experience, almost totally Catholic, populated with first- and second-generation Irish, French, Slavic and southern European Catholics.
 My father was able to help me understand where these questions were coming from and to help me form answers true to my Catholic beliefs.

 What Does the Catholic Church Teach?

 In my ministry as a deacon today, I still hear non-Catholics speak these words and also of “justification” in connection to “being saved.”
-What does the Church teach about justification and salvation?
-What must I do to be saved?
+They know what they believe, but are often confused about what the Catholic Church teaches.
+So, here is what the Church teach about justification and salvation.

 1. Justification is an “act of grace” by God